helloblock/helloblock-app/tutorials/how-to-build-a-wallet-1-draft.md

 A transaction is generally a transfer of value from one Bitcoin address to another (or multiple).

 Let's see what a raw Bitcoin transaction looks like.
-You can get raw transactions from the HelloBlock API by providing the txHash (or txId) as follows.
+You can get raw transactions from the HelloBlock API by providing the txHash as follows.

 ```bash
   # Example Request